movementlabsxyz/movement-hack-temp/src/ch04-03-fixing-ownership-errors.md

 #}
 ```

-Unsafe code is sometimes necessary to work around the limitations of borrow checker.
+Unsafe code is sometimes necessary to work around the limitations of the borrow checker.
 As a general strategy, let's say the borrow checker rejects a program you think is actually safe.
 Then you should look for standard library functions (like `split_first_mut`) that contain `unsafe` blocks which solve your problem.
 We will discuss unsafe code further in [Chapter 20][unsafe].
 For now, just be aware that unsafe code is how Rust implements certain otherwise-impossible patterns.

 {{#quiz ../quizzes/ch04-03-fixing-ownership-errors-sec2-safety.toml}}